Older Adults' Best Investment Might Just Be A Puppy

 “I’m not dead yet,” Klotz said.
 “I still want my dogs.”
 And they do help her outlook on life, she says.
 “She is just perfect for us.
 We are getting older and we wanted a smaller dog and she is very much loved in our home.”

 HABRI research shows that a human-animal bond can reduce arterial pressure and cardiorespiratory rates.
+Pet companionship can also reduce feelings of loneliness in older adults.
+Social isolation and loneliness are a growing public health epidemic that uniquely impacts older adults.

-Calm and Focus
+Calm and focus

 The presence of a pet can increase your body’s production of the so-called love hormone, oxytocin, causing physiological changes that include lowering blood pressure, inhibiting stress hormones and creating a sense of calm and focus, according to the HABRI research.